Joe-Hu-Chat/C-basics/06_grep_sed_awk.md

 In the locale definition, the expression `[[.ch.]]` shall be treated as an RE containing the **collating symbol** `ch`, while `[ch]` shall be treated as an RE matching `c` or `h`. **Collating symbols** are recognized only **inside bracket expressions**.
 If the string is not a collating element in the current locale, the expression is invalid.

+The `collating-symbol` keyword defines a symbolic name that can be associated with a **relative position** in the **character order sequence**.
+While such a symbolic name does not represent any collating element, it can be used as a **weight**.

 ---

 equivalence classes